 An alphabetical list of events venues and great places to visit.
-Our focus is on Ulverston, but we’re happy to list any suitable venue within the Furness Peninsula, and northwards to Broughton-in-Furness, and Bowness.
+Our focus is on events in Ulverston, but we’re happy to list any suitable venue within the Furness Peninsula, and northwards to Broughton-in-Furness, and Bowness.
 A venue can be somewhere indoors or outdoors, capable of holding hundreds of people, or an athletics facility, or a shop or museum, or a single room that could be used for a small meeting or class.

 If your venue isn’t included yet, don’t worry!
 Just send us the venue name, address, postcode, brief description, and a good quality photo via the Contact Us form.
 We’ll create the venue for you.